AACI Public Service Award

 • Description of how the nominee has supported biomedical research funding in general, and cancer research funding in particular

-• Description of how the nominee has supported the cancer center
+• Description of how the nominee has supported the cancer center and promotes health equity

-The award will be presented on October 21 at the 2019 AACI/CCAF Annual Meeting at The Mayflower Hotel in Washington, DC.
+The AACI Public Service Award is presented to one Republican and one Democrat in the years that the AACI/CCAF Annual Meeting is held in Washington, DC.
 Recipients are encouraged to accept the award in person.

+Honorees are selected by a majority vote of the AACI Board of Directors.
 In the event that there is no nomination or no nominee meets the award criteria, no award will be made for that cycle.

 The following honorees have received the AACI Public Service Award at the AACI/CCAF Annual Meeting: